Chatbot interactions remain

-I designed and led pioneering research on conversational user interfaces, co-authored a paper published in a top human-computer interaction conference, and received a best paper award (5%).
+I led pioneering research on conversational user interfaces, co-authored a paper published in a top human-computer interaction conference, and received a best paper award (5%).

 Between-subjects experiment, Literature review, Interviews,